 What pension should I get when I start my new job?

 If you are 22 or over and earning £10,000 or more per year your new employer must automatically enrol you in their workplace pension scheme.
-The minimum contribution is 8% of your salary:
+And from April 2019 the minimum contribution is 8% of your salary:

 • Your employer contributes 3%